 The Campus Safety Department provides safety, security, and emergency response services for the College 24 hours a day, seven days a week.
-The Department includes 17 full-time, unarmed, uniformed officers, plus the Director of Campus Safety.
-(The Clery Act Compliance Coordinator reports to the Director of Campus Safety, but does not serve as a campus safety officer.)
+The Department includes 15 full-time, unarmed, uniformed officers, plus the Director of Campus Safety.
 Typical patrols are carried out on foot, on bicycle, or in marked Campus Safety patrol vehicles.

 All full-time officers are registered with the California Department of Consumer Affairs' Bureau of Security and Investigative Services as security guards, and have the same powers to arrest as those of any other private citizen.
 All officers possess current and valid First Aid, Cardiopulmonary Resuscitation (CPR), and Automated External Defibrillator (AED) certifications.
-Two officers this past year received De-Escalation Training from the Community Oriented Policing Services (COPS) Office of the U.S. Department of Justice.
-The Occidental Campus Safety Department does not have any sworn law enforcement personnel.
+Officers are also trained in De-Escalation.
 The Department also uses a variety of electronic devices including security cameras, fire alarms, intrusion alarms, card access systems, and blue-light emergency phones (which are located throughout campus).